marcoag-ros2gbp/iceoryx-release/doc/website/getting-started/installation.md

 !!! attention
     Please ensure that the folder `/var/lock` exist and the filesystem supports file locking.

+### :fontawesome-brands-windows: Windows

+In case you do not have a Windows installation, Microsoft provides free developer images from [here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).

+Additionally, [CMake](https://cmake.org/download/) and [git](https://gitforwindows.org/) are required.
+The option to add CMake to the system PATH for all users should be set when it is installed.

+If the developer image from Microsoft is used, Visual Studio Community 2019 is already installed, else it can be found [here](https://visualstudio.microsoft.com/de/downloads/).

+To be able to compile iceoryx, the `Desktop development with C++` Workload must be installed.
+This is done by running `VisualStudioInstaller` and selecting the `Modify` button on `Visual Studio Community 2019`.

+Either `VS Code` or `Developer Command Prompt` can be used to build iceoryx with CMake.
+Maybe one or two restarts are required to let CMake find the compiler.

+Alternatively, `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat` can be executed in any shell to setup all the paths for compilation.

 ## :material-triangle: Build with CMake